deargle-classes/msbx5500-spring-2020-project/report.md

 <table align="center"><tr><td align="center" width="9999">
 <img src="/images/paas.png" align="center" height="200" width="300" alt="Project icon" >
 </td></tr></table>

+#### app.py: METHOD - process_file(_id)

+1. User uploaded .pcap files are fetched from the GridFS Mongo Database
+2. This .pcap file is converted into a bytestream using *[argus ra](https://www.systutorials.com/docs/linux/man/1-ra/)*, a tool to read and categorize network flow data from stdin.
+	- Argus is configured according to [argus.conf](https://github.com/deargle-classes/msbx5500-spring-2020-project/blob/master/argus.conf)
+3. The bytestream is placed into a buffer with BufferIO
+4. The buffer is read to a pd dataframe
+5. The "Label" column is dropped from the dataframe
+6. "NA" values are filled with 0
+7. For Kddcup99: the features from the dataframe are read into a array of feature names
+8. For each feature in the feature name array, build a new array to be saved as a dataframe with those features and respective data columns

 #### Tools used for deployment
 1. GitHub